HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 )
 }}

-18% of websites have at least one link with role=”button” (slightly down from 21% in 2022).
-While adding an ARIA role can inform assistive technologies about an element's purpose, it doesn’t make the element function like its native counterpart.
+18% of websites have at least one link with role="button" (slightly down from 21% in 2022).
+While adding an ARIA role can inform assistive technologies about an element's purpose, it doesn't make the element function like its native counterpart.
 This discrepancy can lead to issues with keyboard navigation since links and buttons have different behaviors.
 For example, links are not activated by the space key, whereas buttons are.

 ### Using the presentation role